hirosystems/stacks-pyth-bridge/README.md

 # Introduction

-**Status**: **Developer Preview**
+**Status**: **Beta**

-This initial release is a Developer Preview of the Stacks x Pyth integration.
-The integration is live on both the testnet and mainnet networks to help developers test, give feedback, and ensure the reliability and stability of the integration.
+The Pyth protocol integration is available as a Beta on both testnet and mainnet networks, to help developers test, give feedback, and ensure the reliability and stability of the integration.

 [Stacks](http://stacks.co) is a blockchain linked to Bitcoin by its consensus mechanism that spans the two chains, called Proof of Transfer.
 This enables Stacks to leverage Bitcoin’s security and enables Stacks apps to use Bitcoin’s state.
 Stacks is a Bitcoin layer that enables decentralized apps and smart contracts.